 Fewer side effects for HDF compared to HD

-- HDF considered as cost-effective compared to HD
+- HDF is as cost-effective compared to HD

 - Reduced EPO requirements of 9% with HDF based on weighted average calculation